 How to Sue a Car Dealer for Misrepresentation

 You learn that the car has been in a major collision with significant body damage (since made to look new) and the odometer has been rolled back.
-The dealer was clearly not being truthful with you, a civil wrong also known as “misrepresentation.”
-What do you do?
-You may have to file a lawsuit.
-Below you will find key information about how to sue a car dealer for misrepresentation.
+The dealer was clearly not being truthful with you.

 Federal and State Laws